Shoegum010/PorfolioProject/README.md

 ### Projects Page

-- Grid of personal projects with descriptions and links
+- Grid of personal projects with descriptions.

 ### Academics Page

-- Timeline of educational background
+- Accordion of educational background

 ### 404 Page